-You should expect to put in approximately 2 hours outside of class for each scheduled hour of class.
-In other words, expect to spend about 8 hours per week on calculus outside of the scheduled class meetings.
-There will be some weeks where you spend more time (e.g. working on exams), and there may be some weeks where you do not spend the full 8 hours.
+You should expect to put in approximately 3 hours outside of class for each scheduled hour of class.
+In other words, expect to spend a roughly 9 hours per week on Discrete outside of the scheduled class meetings.
+There will be some weeks where you spend more time, and there may be some weeks where you spend slightly less.

 We operate under the Wheaton Honor Code for all of your academic work at Wheaton.
 This carries certain freedoms and responsibilities for both you as a student and me as a professor.
 I take this quite seriously.

 Most likely, no Honor Code issues will arise this semester.
 If you are uncertain about whether a particular situation falls under the Honor Code, then please consult with me.
 However, if an Honor Code issue does come up, I will assume that you are prepared for the full consequences.
 Remember that you should write out, and sign, the following statement on all course work: